eCommerce, also known as electronic commerce or e-Commerce, is the process of buying and selling goods or services over the Internet.

 WooCommerce: WooCommerce is a WordPress plugin that turns any WordPress website into a fully-functional online store.
 WooCommerce is free to use, but businesses will need to invest in their own hosting, domain name (get free domain from Bluehost with affordable hosting), and other required extensions.

 Magento – Adobe Commerce: Magento is a powerful eCommerce platform that offers businesses a lot of flexibility and customization options.
 However, it can be difficult to use, particularly for businesses that are just getting started with eCommerce.

 BigCommerce: BigCommerce is another popular eCommerce platform that offers businesses everything they need to create and operate their online stores.
 It is very easy to use and comes with a lot of built-in features, making the platform a good choice for businesses that are just getting started with eCommerce.

 Wix eCommerce: Wix is another popular eCommerce software platform.
 It’s a good choice for businesses that are on a budget and don’t mind investing some time into learning how to use the platform.

 You can check out our complete listing of the best eCommerce platforms in this detailed guide.

 In addition to the tools and software, eCommerce platforms can sometimes refer to the online marketplaces that facilitate eCommerce activity.

 What is the eCommerce industry?

-The eCommerce industry is growing rapidly, with more and more businesses adopting the online channel and the rise in complementary products to serve the demand.
+The eCommerce industry is proliferating, with more and more businesses adopting the online channel and the rise in complementary products to serve the demand.